spences10/scottspence.com/posts/2021/01/06/fedora-bootstrap-from-scratch/index.md

 Install a global yarn package and make sure global binaries are showing.

-In this case I'll add Vercels CLI:
+In this case I'll add Vercel's CLI:

 ```bash
 yarn global add vercel